HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 However, HVML does not use statements to write a program.
 Instead, we use elements and expressions to write program.
 Generally, an element performs a specific operation with the attributes and select a child element to continue.
-When there is no child element, it return back to the parent element, until the root (`hvml`) element.
+When there is no child element, it returns back to the parent element,
+     then selects a sibling element of the parent element or returns back to the grandparent element, until the root (`hvml`) element.

 For example, in Version 3, the `test` element uses the expression defined by `with` attribute, i.e., `$STR.starts_with($SYS.locale, 'zh')`, as the condition.
 If the evaluated result of the expression is true, that is, the system locale starts with `zh`, this HVML program will clone the `h1` and `p` elements in `test` element to the target document, and ignore the `differ` element.
-If the evaluation result is false, the elements in `differ` element will be cloned to the target document.
+If the evaluated result is false, the elements in `differ` element will be cloned to the target document.

 Like the `with` attribute in `test` element, HVML uses some prepositions as the attribute names of verb elments, such as `on`, `with`, `for`, `via`, `against`, and so on.
-By using the verb tags and preposition attributes, you can easily undertand what does the operation the element define.
+By using the verb tags and preposition attributes, you can easily undertand what operation is defined by an element.
 In Version 3, `test with $STR.starts_with($SYS.locale, 'zh')` means checking the evaluated result of `$STR.starts_with($SYS.locale, 'zh')` to see whether it is true or false.
 Note that HVML allows to omit the equal sign (`=`) between the preposition attribute name and the expression as the attribute value.
 This gives HVML code better readability.